Drains of m y C i t y

 The DrainsofmyCity Website:

-This website is a travelogue, where I share accounts of my explorations, express thoughts, and tell everyone what I saw.
-This website, DrainsofmyCity, has been online since late 2001, steadily growing and changing; this is version 6 or so.
-I personally design, write, photograph, create, code, and publish everything that goes online (exceptions are noted); please don't use anything without permission.
-Or maybe this is all a work of fiction.
+This website was a travelogue, where I shared accounts of my explorations solo and with friends.
+This website, DrainsofmyCity, has been online since late 2001, steadily grew to a peak around 2006, and slowly declined after 2008.
+Please don't use any or the words or photographs without permission.
+Or maybe this has all been a work of fiction?